EasternPA/mastodon-install/README.md

 1. `ssh ubuntu@mstdn.<mydomain.tld>` (replace `<mydomain.tld>` with the domain you purchased) Note that if the name fails to resolve within 10 minutes after updating your DNS, double check your work at Cloudflare

-1. `sudo apt update && sudo apt upgrade -y`
+1. `sudo apt update && sudo apt dist-upgrade -y`
 1. Once the upgrade completes, hit enter on `Ok` then `<tab>` and `<enter>` on the next screen
 1. `sudo reboot`
 1. Wait about 45 seconds for the server to reboot and log back in with `ssh ubuntu@mstdn.mydomain.com` (again, replacing `mydomain.com`)